12 Hours Wellington

 Cuba Street, Wellington

-Undoubtedly one of the most iconic streets in New Zealand.
-Cuba Street has a palpable energy.
-The heartbeat of the city if you will.
-Visit the likes of Wellington Apothecary, Iko Iko, Duck Island Ice Cream while you take a stroll around.
-Take a turn down Left Bank Lane and check out Enjoy Gallery and Pegasus Books (if one book shop isn't enough for you today).
+Undoubtedly one of the most iconic streets in New Zealand, Cuba Street has a palpable energy.
+The heartbeat of the city, if you will.
+Visit the likes of Wellington Apothecary, Iko Iko and Duck Island Ice Cream while you stroll around.
+Take a turn down Left Bank and check out Enjoy gallery, then get lost inside the cosy treasure trove that is Pegasus Books.

 Galleries and museum key icon.

-Following that libation, why not head to the capital’s waterfront and check out Wellington’s excellent City Gallery.
+Head down to the capital’s waterfront and check out the excellent City Gallery.
 Established in 1980, it’s the country’s most significant non-collecting gallery and features an ever-changing line up of exhibitions of contemporary art.

 Evening